 - Incidence rates for acute myeloid leukaemia in the UK are highest in people aged 85+ (2012-2014).

-- Since the late 1970s, acute myeloid leukaemia incidence rates have increased by almost three-quarters (73%) in Great Britain.
-The increase is similar in males where rates have increased by almost three-quarters (73%), and in females where rates have increased by around three-fifths (61%).
+- Since the early 1990s, acute myeloid leukaemia incidence rates have increased by more than a quarter (28%) in the UK.
+The increase is similar in males where rates have increased by almost a third (30%), and in females where rates have increased by around a fifth (21%).

 - 1 in 200 men and 1 in 255 women will be diagnosed with AML during their lifetime.